thi-ng/umbrella/packages/shader-ast-js/README.md

 ## About

-Customizable JS code generator, compiler & runtime for [@thi.ng/shader-ast](https://github.com/thi-ng/umbrella/tree/develop/packages/shader-ast).
+Customizable JS codegen, compiler & runtime for [@thi.ng/shader-ast](https://github.com/thi-ng/umbrella/tree/develop/packages/shader-ast).

 Due to the lack of native vector operations in JS, this compile target is much more involved than the